Thanks to generous community support, more than $130,000 was raised in March to support Meals on Wheels!

 2022 Community Champions

 During March for Meals, elected officials, community leaders, volunteers and local businesses showed their support during a Community Champions Day radiothon, broadcast locally in partnership with Missoula Broadcasting.
-They joined thousands of other Community Champions across the country in support of Meals on Wheels.
+They joined thousands of Community Champions across the country supporting Meals on Wheels.

 Thank you to everyone who participated in this year's Community Champions Day event.
 Your support is especially appreciated this year.